Authentication With Magic Links

 - FusionAuth Admin

-You can localize the template as well:
+You can localize the email template as well:

 The localization screen for your email templates.

-Here is more information about email templates.
+Here is more information about email and message templates.

 Customizing the Subject